 We’re calling for the partner organisations involved in the $1.5 billion Porirua Development project to adopt the Porirua Promise, a set of five undertakings we believe will help ensure that everyone in East Porirua benefits from this once-in-a lifetime opportunity.

 We helped develop the Porirua Promise following a 2-day learning trip to Auckland in May to get insights into the “do’s and don’ts” of large housing regeneration projects.
-We’ll present it to the development partners at a meeting on August 21.
+We presented it to the development partners at a meeting on August 21 and we hope they will adopt it.

 Our learning group of 22 was made up of a cross-section of people and groups active in the Porirua East community.
 We visited five regeneration projects already underway in Auckland to see first-hand how they have affected existing communities – both in good ways and bad.